Skip to main content

 The bailiff court is also the only authority in Denmark that evicts tenants in rented housing who do not pay their monthly rent.
 The bailiff is also the public body that conducts forced sales of the 300 or so properties that are foreclosed on every year, typically because one or more creditors have requested this due to one or more defaulted claims.

-The main areas in which the Court deals with cases are: monetary claims, monetary claims with pledge, custody cases, immediate enforcement proceedings and orders for payment.
-Here, orders for payment and money claims are by far the largest in this area.
+The court primarily handles cases in the areas of: money claims, money claims with pledge, custody cases, immediate enforcement proceedings and payment orders.
+Here, payment orders and money claims are by far the largest in this area.

 Where is the Fogedretten located in Denmark?